JohyeonNam/JohyeonNam/README.md

 This repository contains code and files from the projects I've worked on.
 ***
 ## Table of Contents
-Following directories contain codes and files used for the analysis of published articles.
+The following directories contain codes and files used for the analysis of published articles:
 - **PD_ElecStim_Transcriptome**
   **Nam J**, Shin H, You C, Baeg E, Kim JG, Yang S, Han MR. Cortical stimulation-based transcriptome shifts on Parkinson’s disease animal model. *ASN Neuro*.
 2025
   [https://doi.org/10.1080/17590914.2025.2513881](https://doi.org/10.1080/17590914.2025.2513881)

-Following directories contain codes and files used for the analysis of unpublished articles.
+The following directories contain codes and files used for the analysis of unpublished articles and are therefore currently empty:
 - **HGSOC_ceRNA_SingleCell**
   **Nam J**, Han MR. Single-cell RNA sequencing reveals a putative lncRNA-associated ceRNA network in HGSOC. (*Submitted for publication*)